zuozhenggh/learning-library/data-management-library/mysql/mds-all/launchmds/launchmds.md

       ![COMPUTE](./images/05compute03.png " ")

 7. If you have not already created your SSH key, perform "Lab 1: Create Local SSH Key".
-When you are done return to the next line (STEP 5: #8) .
+When you are done return to the next line (TASK 5: #8) .
 8. In the Add SSH keys section upload your own public key.

     ![COMPUTE](./images/05compute05.png " ")